-It’s not always because of salary, as many people, including managers, have been led (sometimes erroneously) to believe.
+It’s not always because of salary, like many people, including managers, have been led to — sometimes erroneously — to believe.

-The other reasons that people quit could be different — they are getting married and moving; they have an unlikable boss; their goals are changing and they’re leaving due to inadequate motivation or vision; or, they’re leaving to acquire an advanced degree.
+The other reasons people quit could be different: they are getting married and moving; they have an unlikable boss; their goals are changing and they’re leaving due to inadequate motivation or vision; they’re leaving to acquire an advanced degree.

 All of these reasons differ for every individual, and because of that, they can be quite difficult for a manager to address.

 That being said, employee retention is squarely in the domain of managers, and the majority of employees quit their jobs for reasons that are under the control of managers.

 That is a fact.

 When it comes to retention, managers make a difference

 In every workplace, managers have the power to control elements such as culture and environment, clarity of vision, employees’ perceptions of their roles and responsibilities and providing tools to increase employee success.
 Because of this, managers can be one of the big reasons employees decide to leave.

 If managers are doing their jobs and are in touch with their staff through regular communication, problem-solving feedback, and recognition, they CAN reduce turnover rates.

 As a manager, you have the power to prevent issues with employee retention by creating processes, systems and requirements that will make employees stay longer and work productively in your company.
 It is critical for managers to put these systems in place and support the needs of employees, increase market compensation and benefits, generate meaningful work and have a meaningful and significant effect on employees’ work and workplace.